-It is common knowledge that a student of the health professions requires extensive training prior to unsupervised patient care.
+It is common knowledge that a learner of the healthcare professions require extensive training prior to unsupervised patient care.
 Reading books, studying notes, and taking tests represents just one portion of this training.
-Equally and possibly more important is the “hands-on” education and experiences the student receives when paired with a practicing graduate of the healthcare profession, in a working environment.
-This provides a clinical context to the concepts learned in the classroom, reinforces common medical knowledge, and gives the student a framework to develop and perfect medical decision making and interpersonal skills.
+Equally and possibly more important is the “hands-on” education and experiences the learner receives when paired with a practicing graduate of the healthcare profession, in a working environment.
+This provides a clinical context to the concepts learned in the classroom, reinforces common medical knowledge, and gives the learner a framework to develop and perfect medical decision making and interpersonal skills.

-Given the value of learning in the clinical setting, most healthcare professions require their students to successfully complete various clinical rotations.
+Given the value of learning in the clinical setting, most healthcare professions require their learners to successfully complete various clinical rotations.
 Below are examples of the healthcare professions requiring clinical rotations:

 - Doctors of Allopathic Medicine